RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 That's a work-in-progress, still editing this file -- Josep Maria Blasco

 The test program is distributed as a zip file implementing the structure shown below.
-The test initiator program, `sotest.rex`, calls immediately `./subdir/dotdotsame/same/same.rex`, to be able to set the "same" (or caller) directory.
-This has to be done manually, by patching the value returned from `Parse Source`, since we can not know whether a filename of the form `".\"` will work or not for a call (that's what we are trying to test).
+The test initiator program, `sotest.rex`, calls immediately `./subdir/dotdotsame/same/same.rex`, to be able to set the "same" (or caller) directory in a convenient place.
+This has to be done manually, by patching the value returned from `Parse Source`, since we can not know whether a filename of the form `".\"` will work or not for a call (that's one of the things we are trying to find out in our test).

 Similarly, we save and modify the current directory (by using the `Directory()` BIF) so that it is `./subdir/dotdotcurr/curr`, and we save and modify the value of the `PATH` variable so that it has a single directory, `./subdir/dotdotpath/path`.